JensBender/loan-default-prediction/README-hf-hub.md

  <img src="images/header-image.webp" alt="Header Image">

 # 🏦 Loan Default Prediction Pipeline
 This model repository contains a `scikit-learn` pipeline for predicting loan defaults.
 The pipeline includes all data preprocessing steps and a Random Forest Classifier model trained on a dataset of 252,000 loan applications.
-The model predicts the probability of loan applicants defaulting on their loan based on information from loan application forms.
+The pipeline predicts the probability of loan applicants defaulting on their loan based on application data.
 It is designed to assist financial institutions in making more informed, data-driven lending decisions and managing credit risk.

 ## Model Details
 ### Model Description